 Example: Using the half-angle calculator

 Finally, your biggest dream has come true - you bought yourself a little hut in the mountains!
 Well, it's not really a hut just yet, so far it's only a piece of land that you'll be building on, but it's most certainly a start.
+And after consulting our time value of money calculator, you've decided that it's the best form of investment.

 You've taken social distancing to the next level and chosen an area far away from civilization.
 Unfortunately, this means that even before you let in a crew to put down some concrete foundations, you have to make sure that the machinery can get there safely.
 In particular, you need to prepare a stable driveway, at least a gravel one.
 There will come a time to upgrade it to asphalt, but for now, it will have to do.